-Parkinson’s does not always lead to problems with intimacy and sex, so do not assume that you will experience difficulties.
-But for some people problems can occur due to physical symptoms such as slowness of movement, tremor and poor coordination, or because of emotional symptoms such as anxiety or depression.
+Parkinson’s does not always lead to problems with intimacy and sexuality, so do not assume that you will experience difficulties.
+But for some people problems can occur due to physical symptoms such as slowness of movement, rigidity, tremor and poor coordination, or because of emotional symptoms such as anxiety, fatigue, decreased motivation or depression.

 For many people a healthy sex life plays an important role in their quality of life and the quality of their relationship.
-If one partner in a relationship experiences a problem with intimacy, it is likely to impact on the sexual enjoyment of the other.
-Consequently, resolving such difficulties can improve sexual satisfaction on both sides of the relationship.
+Physical touch (such as cuddling, kissing, caressing and hugging) is important.
+These physical activities produce important neurotransmitters, such as oxytocin and endorphins, which may decrease stress, increase our pain threshold and contribute to the health of the person with Parkinson's and their partner.
+If one partner in a relationship experiences a problem with intimacy, it is likely to impact on the sexual enjoyment of the other, reducing their motivation to engage in intimate touch or sexual activity.
+Consequently, resolving such difficulties can improve general satisfaction as well sexual satisfaction on both sides of the relationship.

-It is not unusual for sexual desire in all women, with or without Parkinson’s, to fluctuate due to changes in contraception, the time of the monthly cycle, medication, childbirth or menopause.
-But if you have Parkinson’s you may also now experience reduced lubrication, painful intercourse or difficulties in achieving orgasm.
+It is not unusual for sexual desire in all women, with or without Parkinson’s, to fluctuate due to changes in mood, contraception, the time of the monthly cycle, medication, childbirth or menopause.
+But if you have Parkinson’s you may also now experience reduced desire and/or reduced lubrication, resulting with painful intercourse or difficulties in achieving orgasm.
 Men with Parkinson's may also experience erectile dysfunction and premature ejaculation that had not previously occurred.
 These difficulties can place an additional strain on relationships which may lead to tension, particularly if you don't communicate as a couple on sexual problems.
-But with the right help these problems can be resolved or alleviated.
+But with the right help, these problems can be resolved or alleviated.

 Over time sexual disturbances may be heightened by falling dopamine levels and by unwanted side effects of some Parkinson’s medications.